Fahim-Hossain-Data/PowerBi_Data-Professional-Survey-Snapshot-Key-Demographics-Salary-Trends-and-Workplace-Insights/README.md

 ## 📊 Data Professional Survey Analysis: Key Demographics, Salary Trends, and Workplace Insights

-##### 🟩 This survey provides a comprehensive overview of data professionals, exploring their demographics, salary patterns, programming preferences, and overall work satisfaction to reveal key trends and insights within the industry.
+##### 🟩 This survey offers a detailed view of data professionals, demographics, salary trends, programming interests, and general job satisfaction in their work to show the major trends and information in the field.

 ---